blogtheristo/blogtheristo/README.md

 # Interesting to me

-## Building the DWS platform for the intelligent industries of the Hydrogen economy age
+## Building the DWS platform for the intelligent industries in the Sustainability Age

+with the Hydrogen economy in mind

 ### Solving the Climate change with dws build challenge